(A) Any lawyer meeting the following qualifications may apply for the privilege to practice law temporarily in North Dakota as provided in this rule.

 (1) The lawyer must be a licensed member in good standing of the bar of another state or the District of Columbia and shall:

-(a) be an applicant for admission to the North Dakota Bar under Rule 6 or Rule 7, and meet all eligibility requirements of those rules; and
+(a) be an applicant for admission to the North Dakota Bar under Rule 6 or Rule 7, or relicensure on Rule 8, and meet all eligibility requirements of those rules; and

 (b) not be the subject of any suspension or disbarment proceedings in any court or the subject of any pending disciplinary complaints.